 Not What I Expected

 However, I think I can speak for a few of the forum members, and some of us were disappointed with our packages.
 For myself, it seemed homemade and not very child friendly.
 Posters were printed on plain paper instead of cardstock.
 I was expecting a more professional looking package for the price I paid.
 Later I found out after reading a blog review that part of my kit was missing.
-I called my friend who was waiting for her kit and emailed another who had just received hers a week or two earlier, and they too were missing that piece.
-To the JG organization’s defense they did send us our missing pieces quickly, but I for one do not enjoy having to double check packages to make sure all the pieces are included.
+I called my friend who was waiting for her kit and emailed another who had just received her a week or two earlier, and they too were missing that piece.
+To the JG organization’s defense, they did send us our missing pieces quickly, but I for one do not enjoy having to double-check packages to make sure all the pieces are included.
 The other thing that surprised me was that it had passed their quality assurance inspection noted on the inside of the lid, everything was checked off and signed that it was in the package.

 Tears, Tears & More Tears

 So after a phone conversation with Dr. Jones, we jumped right into the worksheets.
-They were plain looking sheets that started off with 4 questions per page with dots and increased to 100 questions with no dots.
+They were plain-looking sheets that started off with 4 questions per page with dots and increased to 100 questions with no dots.
 Having my son do these sheets was like pulling teeth.
 There was nothing physically attractive about them to interest a young child.
-Also I didn’t like that I had to teach my son to place the dots one way and count them another.
-When we got to larger numbers like 7, 8 or 9 it seemed like dots were all over the place.
-My son was frustrated; he would place the dots like he was suppose to count them, and the other way around.
+Also, I didn’t like that I had to teach my son to place the dots one way and count them another.
+When we got to larger numbers like 7, 8, or 9 it seemed like dots were all over the place.
+My son was frustrated; he would place the dots like he was supposed to count them, and the other way around.
 And even though I was staying completely calm and positive, subtraction problems had my son so frustrated he burst out crying.
 This was not what I wanted for my son.
 It broke my heart, and I packed up our JG program and put it away.

 On The Hunt Again For The Perfect Math Program